 Religious Diversity in Unitarian Universalism

 Many Unitarian Universalists have a religiously mixed heritage, theology, and/or faith identity.
-The UUA offers pamphlets on The Faith of a Theist, The Faith of a UU Buddhist, The Faith of a UU Christian, and The Faith of a UU Humanist.
+The UUA offers pamphlets on The Faith of a Theist, The Faith of a UU Buddhist, The Faith of a UU Christian, The Faith of UU Jews, and The Faith of a UU Humanist.
 Online, read the UUA pamphlet Discovering Unitarian Universalism from Catholic and Jewish Perspectives, by Patrick T. O'Neill and Linda R. Weltner.

 Likewise, many of our congregations have religious diversity.
 Engaging Our Religious Diversity is a report from the commission on Appraisal of the UUA.
 Read or download the report.